What Are the Causes of Incontinence?

 Another reason older adults tend to experience incontinence more often is that their bodies have experienced more wear and tear from their diets.
 Years of caffeine, carbonated drinks and spicy foods have taken a toll, making it harder to control bladders and bowels.

-The last, and saddest, reason a person might experience incontinence is they don’t recognize the need to go.
-This could be due to deteriorating mental ability that doesn't allow them to understand the urge.
-When someone doesn’t realize they need to go, accidents may occur more easily.
+The last reason a person might experience incontinence is they do not recognize the need to go.
+This could be due to deteriorating mental ability that does not allow them to understand the urge.
+When someone does not realize they need to go, accidents may occur more easily.